da-penguin-guy/Virgil/Overview.md

 The service type will be "_virgil._udp.local."
 The service name will be the "{dante name}.{service type}" The service port will be 7889.
-Before advertising over mDNS, all slave devices must first scan for virgil devices and choose a unique muticast address.
+Before advertising over mDNS, all slave devices must first scan for virgil devices and choose a unique multicast address.
 In the txt, there will be a multicast address without the last number, eg. 244.1.1
 This is used to have multicast IDs unique to each slave device.
 There is not a specified way to determine the multicast ID.
 You can do the lowest number, a random link local approach, or something else.
 There will also be a variable called "function" that will be either "master" "slave" or "both"
 This is currently unused but may be displayed in a debug software.

 # Parameters
 There are currently several Parameters currently supported by Virgil.
-All Parameters are optional.
+The only mandatory parameter is gain.
+If a slave device supports a feature that has been disabled, include the corresponding parameter and lock it.
+Only the value of a parameter can be changed by a master device, not precision, min value, etc.

+Note : If a value type is percentage, the actual type is an int from 0 to 100, the string should be "%", precision is always 1, min value is always 0, and max value is always 100

+Note : For precision, Values not equal to 1 will be counted from the min value.
+For example, if the precision is 3dB and the min value is -5dB, the available options are -5, -2, 1, 4, etc.

 ## Gain
+"gain"
-Gain is the analog gain of the preamp.
+Gain is the analog gain of the preamp (Ignoring pad).
 Unit : dB
 Value Type : Int/Float
-This will often have a min and max value.
+Min : The minimum gain (Ignoring pad)
-Precision: How precise the gain control is in dB (Int/Float).
+Precision : How precise the gain control is in dB (Int/Float).
-Values not equal to 1 will be counted from the min value.
-For example, if the precision is 3dB and the min value is -5dB, the avalable options are -5, -2, 1, 4, etc.
-This value can be locked if this device does not have variable gain or it has been disabled.
+This value can be locked if this device does not have variable gain or has been disabled.
-The gain value should be independent of the pad
+The gain value should be independent of the pad, and the master device should change the visual output to the user.

 ## Pad
+"pad"
 Pad is an optional attenuator.
-Value : Bool
+Value Type: bool
 Pad Level: The amount in dB that the pad effects the gain.
 This will most often be negative (Int/Float).
-A pad should not be locked unless it has been disabled.
-If a device does not have a Pad, do not include the Pad Parameter.

 ## LowCut
+"lowcut"
 LowCut is a control of a low cut/HPF
-Unit : hertz
+Unit : Hz
-Value Type : Int/Float
+Value Type : Int
-Precision: How precise the gain control is in hz (Int/Float).
+Precision: How precise the gain control is in hz (Int).
-Look at gain for more information of precision
-A LowCut should not be locked unless it has been disabled.
-If a device does not have a Low Cut, do not include the Parameter.

 ## Polarity
+"polarity"
 Polarity, if true, inverts the signal.
 Value Type : bool

-Polarity should not be locked unless it has been disabled.
-If a device does not have a Low Cut, do not include the Parameter.
+## Phantom Power
+"phantomPower"
+Enables Phantom Power.
+Value Type : bool

+## RF Power
+"rfPower"
+The RF level of a connected RF receiver.
+Useful for dante connected mic receivers.
+Unit : dB/Percent
+Value Type : int(dB)/int(Percent, 0-100)
+This value is read-only, and should always be locked

+## RF Enable
+"rfEnable"
+An enable/disable switch for a connected RF transmitter.
+Value Type : bool

+## Battery Level
+"batteryLevel"
+The detected battery level of the end device.
+Useful for dante connected mic receivers.
+Unit : Percent
+Value Type : int(0-100)
+This value is read-only, and should always be locked

 # Formatting Overview
 All Messages will be JSON files.